NoSchoolViolence/Content_Logger/README.md

 The Content Logger is a Major Feature of NSV's Lantern App.
 This repo is collection of work that has been done on this feature.

-- TRELLO BOARD: TBD
+- Trello: TBD
-- THE LANTERN WIREFRAME: TBD
+- The Lantern Wireframe: TBD

 ## NLP Library Load: